rich-iannone/greenwood/README.md

   `survdiff`, `coxph`, and the `survival` restricted mean);
 - the **tidy layer** (`greenwood.tidy`), broom-compatible and aligned with Great Summaries.

-Parametric models, competing risks, and Cox extensions (stratification, robust variance, diagnostics) arrive in subsequent releases.
+Competing risks and multi-state models, flexible-parametric (spline) models, and further Cox extensions arrive in subsequent releases.
 See [`ROADMAP.md`](ROADMAP.md).

 ## Quick look